edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

   you're following along) and check the status.
 (Don't worry if the status is "inactive"; the status will change to "running" automatically when you connect to the instance.)
-- Confirm you can connect to the created instance by running ``edgedb`` in the terminal to connect to it via REPL or by running ``edgedb ui`` to connect using the UI.
+- Confirm you can connect to the created instance by running |gelcmd| in the terminal to connect to it via REPL or by running ``gel ui`` to connect using the UI.